DavidGeeraerts/AI/Glossory.md

    While BM25 includes document length normalization, it may still struggle with very long documents or queries.

+### (BPE) Byte Pair Encoding
+> is a data compression technique used in natural language processing to tokenize text into subword units.
+BPE works by iteratively merging the most frequent pairs of characters or subwords in a corpus to create a vocabulary of subword units.
+This allows the model to represent rare or out-of-vocabulary words as combinations of subword units, improving the generalization and efficiency of the model.
+BPE is commonly used in transformer-based language models like GPT and BERT to handle rare words and improve the model's performance on various NLP tasks.

 ### Boosting
 > is an ensemble learning technique that combines multiple weak learners to create a strong learner.
 Boosting works by training each model sequentially, where each subsequent model focuses on correcting the errors made by the previous models.
 The final prediction is made by aggregating the predictions of all models, such as taking a weighted sum of the predictions.
 Boosting helps improve the accuracy and generalization of the model by reducing bias and variance.